elementary-Inc/blog/_posts/2021/2021-09-30-elementary-os-6-odin-updates-september-2021.md

 ## Calendar

-Fixes:
-- Fix notification icons in the notification indicator
-- Fix an issue where event timezones were overwritten
-- Ensure Calendar is launched when notifications are clicked
+We've also shipped a number of fixes for Calendar: we now ensure correct notification icons in Notification Center, we better ensure Calendar is opened when selecting a notification, and we fixed an issue where event timezones could be overwritten.

 ## Other Fixes & Updates